 The dinner jacket or tuxedo jacket replaced the tailcoat as an informal and more comfortable option.
 The exceptions were balls, galas, and the most formal of wealthy dinner parties.

 The tuxedo jacket of the 1920s was still fairly long, falling below the hips.
 Thin notched or peaked lapels were the most fashionable, but they became wider as the decade progressed.
 Some jackets were cuffed at the wrists, too, sometimes with contrasting material, such as shiny satin or faille.
 They were mostly single-breasted with two buttonholes on either side of the jacket held together by a coat link.
-The coat link is similar in appearance to cuff-links.
+The coat link was similar in appearance to cuff-links.

 A double-breasted dinner jacket became popular in America in the late ‘20s.
 It was worn without a vest and eventually in the 1930s with an early form of cummerbund.
 Two flap pockets were usually found on the front, and a slit breast pocket made room for a white pocket square.